Matherunner/hldoc/entity.rst

 In Half-Life, we can sometimes find concave walls made out of multiple planes that approximate a circular arc.
-Examples can be found in some Office Complex maps such as the wall shown in :ref:`arc wall c1a2`.
+Examples can be found in some Office Complex maps such as the wall shown in :numref:`arc wall c1a2`.
 Circular walls can be a blessing for speedrunners because they allow making sharp turns without losing too much speed.
 In fact, if the number of planes increases, the approximation will improve, and so the speed will be better preserved.